Does a French Marriage Contract Make Sense?

 This right to opt for national law to apply to inheritance rules for UK nationals remains in place following Brexit.

-There has been some speculation in the English language press recently about a new law that undermines these rights, but our own legal advisors consider that the law is contrary to European law, which is supreme, and will face legal challenge.
+A new law passed in France in 2021 does appear to undermines these rights, but our own legal advisors consider that the law is contrary to European law, which is supreme and will face legal challenge.

 It is, however, worth noting that even under the law of England and Wales, it is possible to challenge an inheritance if a person financially dependent on the deceased has not been left adequate provision.